timholy/SymbolicLP.jl/README.md

 addconstraints(lpb2, :(nests <= $nshelves*$nests_per_shelf),
                :(stalls < prod($barndims)))
 ```
 The key new feature here is the function call `prod($barndims)`.
 We could just supply this as a constant, but suppose the farmer hasn't decided on a particular barn.
 It might be nice to re-run the same linear program with different dimensions.
-The function call is not evaluated at construction time; as will be shown later, it's evaluated after the linear program is "parsed."
+The function call is not evaluated immediately, but instead after the symbolic part is parsed.

 Finally, let's incorporate the tax and the payout:
 ```julia
 addconstraints(lpb1, :(soft(pigs == 2*cows, 8)))
 addobjective(lpb1, :(-80*pigs - 100*cows - 10*chickens))
 ```
 Note that the tax is implemented as a "soft" constraint.
-The first part says what you want to be true; the second specifies how much of a price you pay when it's violated.
-Soft constraints differ from "hard" constraints in that they are not required to be strictly observed.
-Soft constraints can also take the form of inequalities.
+The first argument of `soft` says what you want to be "approximately" true; however, this differs from "hard" constraints in that it is not required to be strictly observed.
+The second argument specifies how much of a price you pay when it's violated.
+Note that soft constraints can also take the form of inequalities.

 Now, because we want to efficiently run this "same" linear program for different barn sizes, we first perform all the parsing:
 ```julia